Incoterms® 2020 Overview and Comparison

 DPU – Delivered at Place Unloaded (Insert named place of destination)

-- Concept: Seller delivers and unloads.
+- Concept: The seller delivers and unloads.

-- Buyer: Import clearance, duties/taxes.
+- Buyer: Import clearance and duties/taxes.

 - Risk Transfer: When goods are unloaded at the named place.